 They contain personal information (i.e. usernames, passwords, history, etc.) for easier internet browsing.

-Every time you visit a page or create an account with a website, a cookie is stored in their servers for your ease of access.
+Every time you visit a page to buy a water storage container or create an account with a website, a cookie is stored in their servers for your ease of access.

 Cookie Theft Hackers will send data packets through your browser to collect your tailor-made cookie if the sites you visit are not secure.
 If you create an account and provide any sensitive information make sure the site contains an SSL certificate.